GoogleCloudPlatform/click-to-deploy/k8s/jenkins/docs/CONFIGURE_K8S_PLUGIN_IN_JENKINS.md

 echo http://$(kubectl get svc $APP_INSTANCE_NAME-jenkins-ui -n $NAMESPACE -o jsonpath="{.spec.clusterIP}"):8080
 ```

-6. Since the agent connector service is exposed as ClusterIP is required to use the option Jenkins tunnel in the plugin, you can get the internal service name with the next command:
+6. The agent connector is exposed service as a ClusterIP.
+You can get the internal service name with the next command:
 ```
 echo $APP_INSTANCE_NAME-jenkins-agents-connector.$NAMESPACE.svc.cluster.local:50000
 ```